Mental Health First Aid

-Mental Health First Aid (MHFA) offers three accredited training programs through Suicide Prevention Resource Centre.
+Mental Health First Aid (MHFA) offers six accredited training programs through Resource Centre for Suicide Prevention.

 Intended for adults interacting with adults (18 years and older).
 This course focuses on the four most common mental health disorders including substance related, mood related, anxiety and trauma related, and psychotic disorders.
 Participants who take this course are well prepared to interact confidently about mental health with their family, friends, communities, and workplaces.

 MHFA Adults Who Interact with Youth is intended for an adult audience whose primary focus is youth (aged 14-25).
 In addition to the four most common disorders discussed in MHFA BASIC, this course includes instruction about eating disorders and deliberate self-injury.
 Participants who take this course are well prepared to interact confidently about mental health with the young people in their lives, including at schools, extra-curricular activities, social services, family, friends, and communities.

 - October 13 & 14, 2021

 Canada has an aging population.
 As of July 1, 2015, there were more people aged 65 years and older in Canada than children under the age of 15 years.
 The likelihood of experiencing a mental health problem or illness in a given year increases as of age 69 and currently, men aged 80 and older have the highest suicide rates in Canada.

 MHFA Seniors is an adaptation of the MHFA Basic course that is intended to increase the capacity of seniors, families (informal caregivers), friends, staff in care settings and communities to promote mental health in seniors, prevent mental illness and suicide wherever possible in seniors and intervene early when problems first emerge.